LesiaChaban/gdk-oci-oke-workshop/05-configure-app/configure-app.md

 	</copy>
 	```

-4. Set the environment variable `OCIR_USERNAME` to store your username in the format "tenancy_namespace/username".
-You can reuse `OCI_OS_NS` and only edit the "username" part.
+4. Set the environment variable `OCIR_USERNAME` to store your OCIR username in the format "tenancy_namespace/username".
+Replace the placeholder `<username>` with your value.

 	```bash
 	<copy>